subuser-security/subuser/permissions-dot-json-file-format.md

    ,"user-dirs"                 : ["Downloads"]
   ````

-  In this example, the image is able to access the `~/Downloads` directory on the host.
+  In this example, the subuser is able to access the `~/Downloads` directory on the host.

   **Default**: `[]`

- * `x11`: The image is allowed to interact with the x11 server on the host.
+ * `x11`: The subuser is allowed to interact with the x11 server on the host.

   Note: Known to be insecure!